Group Travel Guide to Arts & Culture in San Diego

 Phone: (619) 232-7931

-The San Diego Museum of Art is the largest and oldest fine arts museum in southern California.
+The San Diego Museum of Art is the largest and oldest fine arts museum in southern California, and a top field trip location in San Diego.
 The museum’s collection includes over 20,000 objects from around the world spanning more than 7,000 years of history.
 In the permanent collection exhibitions, you’ll find a wide selection of religious artifacts from South and East Asia, a variety of work from European old masters like El Greco and Rembrandt, and contemporary pieces from American artists like Georgia O’Keeffe and Alice Neel.

 Timken Museum of Art